h4nzo/RemoteResources/README.md

-# RemoteResources
+# Remote resources
-Productivity and wellness tools for the remote worker.
+Health, wellness, and productivity tools for the remote worker.
+Feel free to add or edit!

 ### Education